-Particularly in winter, when the skin is faced with harsh environmental changes, what you consume for breakfast, lunch and dinner is almost as important as it is to cleanse, treat and hydrate!
+Winter warming care is essential to help your skin glow and health flourish.
+The importance of taking care of your skin is essential by using topical products like those by Botáni, but have you considered how the foods you eat impacts your skin?
+Particularly in winter, when the skin is faced with harsh environmental changes, what you consume for breakfast, lunch and dinner is almost as important as it is to cleanse, treat and hydrate.

-Below are three delicious recipes chosen by Barbara, Botáni’s founder and leading Australian naturopath, to ensure that your mind, body and spirit are taken care of during the cooler months.
+Below are three delicious recipes were chosen by Barbara, Botáni’s founder and leading Australian naturopath, to ensure that your mind, body and spirit are taken care of during the colder months.

-Creamy Porridge with Quinoa milk, Banana and Manuka honey
+Creamy Porridge With Quinoa Milk, Banana & Manuka Honey

 1 x cup rolled oats